Without Evidence, Trump Accuses NBC’s Lester Holt of “Fudging” Interview

 — Donald J. Trump (@realDonaldTrump) August 30, 2018

-In something of a follow up his Wednesday tweet announcing the forthcoming departure of White House counsel Don McGahn, Trump denied reports that McGahn had persuaded him not to fire special counsel Robert Mueller and Attorney General Jeff Sessions.
+In something of a follow up to his Wednesday tweet announcing the forthcoming departure of White House counsel Don McGahn, Trump denied reports that McGahn had persuaded him not to fire special counsel Robert Mueller and Attorney General Jeff Sessions.
 But the president’s tweet, which misspelled the word “counsel,” appeared to confirm that he has contemplated those firings, either one of which would be certain to kick off a political crisis.

 I am very excited about the person who will be taking the place of Don McGahn as White House Councel!
 I liked Don, but he was NOT responsible for me not firing Bob Mueller or Jeff Sessions.
 So much Fake Reporting and Fake News!